top of page

 Since this is your first KubeCon, what are you most looking forward to?

-CP: I attended KCD UK last year and it was great.
+CP: I attended KCD UK last year, and it was great.
 There was lots of great networking, great conversations, great ratification and discussion of what we were trying to do.
-I'm hoping KubeCon will be like that, but even bigger.
+I'm hoping KubeCon will be like that but even bigger.
 I'm hoping to hear even more about what other people are doing and what they are learning.

 DE: I'm really looking forward to the talks on the "Platform Engineering" track.
-There are quite a few on managing multi-cluster Kubernetes at scale that seem very interesting.
+There are quite a few on managing multi-cluster Kubernetes at a scale that seems very interesting.
 It will also be a great opportunity to see a lot of tools in action and use the opportunity to ask questions directly to the people involved.

 And what about Platform Engineering Day?

 CP: Specifically with Platform Engineering, I want to see if what we are doing at NatWest aligns with other teams and organisations.
-I want to learn about different ideas that we've not thought about, problems that other people have hit that we haven't tackled and understand how they approached those problems.
+I want to learn about different ideas we've not thought about, problems that other people have hit that we haven't tackled, and understand how they approached those problems.
 And I'm looking forward to talking again!
 It's been about 13 years since I last talked at a conference.

 Amazing!
 What did you speak about last time?